adelheidsoftware/adelheid-website-11ty/src/pages/about.md

 sitemapChangefreq: weekly
 ---

-Adelheid Software is an independent game and software development studio founded in Ohio by Aaron Yoder, effective January 1, 2024.
+{{ site.companyLegalName }} is an independent game and software development studio founded in Ohio by Aaron Yoder, effective January 1, 2024.

 ## Our Story